Defense for accused Boston Marathon bomber seeks additional lawyer

 Bruck, who serves as a law professor and director of the Virginia Capital Case Clearinghouse at the Washington and Lee University School of law, has specialized in death penalty defenses for more the three decades.

-He has defendse clients have included the men accused of hijacking a New York-bound PanAm flight from Karachi, Pakistan, in 1986 and the perpetrators of the 1998 bombing of the U.S. embassy in Nairobi, Kenya.
+He has defended clients including the men accused of hijacking a New York-bound PanAm flight from Karachi, Pakistan, in 1986 and the perpetrators of the 1998 bombing of the U.S. embassy in Nairobi, Kenya.

 Bruck did not immediately respond to request for comment.